How Much Exercise Does My 5-6-month-old Puppy Need?

 Exercise restrictions

-While exercise is essential for your pup's overall health, there are some restrictions you should keep in mind.
+While exercise is essential for your pup's overall , there are some restrictions you should keep in mind.
 Avoid high-impact activities such as jumping or intense running, as these can be harmful to their joints and bones.
 It's better to focus on low-impact exercises that promote muscle development and coordination without putting too much stress on their growing bodies.

 Balancing rest and activity